MILFOIL REMOVAL ON THOMPSON LAKE

 TLEA FIGHTS BACK WITH BENTHIC BARRIERS AND HAND-PULLING

-By 2005 the milfoil had spread from one end of the lake to the other, with the heaviest concentrations found in shallow areas, especially in the Heath, the Greeley Brook area, Otisfield Cove, Edwards Cove, and Parson's Point Cove (near Hancock Beach).
+By 2005 the milfoil had spread from one end of the lake to the other, with the heaviest concentrations found in shallow areas, especially in the Heath, the Greeley Brook area, Otisfield Cove, Pine Point, Edwards Cove, and Parson's Point Cove (near Hancock Beach).
 Once established, the milfoil is difficult to control.
 After consulting with Maine's Department of Environmental Protection, TLEA's Environmental Committee, chaired by Scott Bernardy, decided to try eradicating the milfoil in limited areas by using benthic barriers.
 These essentially are heavy, opaque plastic tarps placed over the milfoil, and which remain in place for about two months.
 The effect is to smother the plants.
 Late in the summer of 2005, volunteers placed eight benthic barriers over the large milfoil infestation in Edwards Cove.
 Each of the ten weighted tarps covered about 800 square feet of lake bottom.
 Volunteers also placed benthic barriers with considerable success in Otisfield Cove.

 'HIPPOBOTTOMUS' PONTOON BOAT